abhilashasaroj/CX4240_project/index.md

 ## Conclusion

    - Prediction of wine quality for the given dataset was challenging because of the multi-class labeling (7 labels of quality)
-   - The distribution of data for quality label instances in the dataset is imbalances.
-This might have made it diffcult for classifiers to learn to predict the labels for which data instances are less.
+   - The distribution of data for quality label instances in the dataset is imbalanced.
+This might have made it difficult for classifiers to predict the labels.
    - Principal component analysis on dataset revealed the "dense spread" of data in the principal component space.
    - Support vector machine classifier suited best for wine quality prediction, closely followed by Ensemble random forest classifier.
-   - Next to them, Decision tree classifier and logistic regression classifier performed at par.
+   - Next to them, decision tree classifier and logistic regression classifier performed at par.
    - Regularized linear regression classifiers (ridge regression and lasso regression) and polynomial linear regression model performed at par.
    - Simple linear regression classifier produced least accurate result.